TritonDataCenter/rust-fast/README.md

-# rust-fast: streaming JSON RPC over TCP
+# fast-rpc: streaming JSON RPC over TCP

 Fast is a simple RPC protocol used in Joyent's [Triton](http://github.com/joyent/triton) and